Interprofessional Clinician Program

 Types of Research

-The types of research eligible include, but are not limited to, clinical outcomes research, patient centered research, behavioral or qualitative research, and health services research.
+Eligible research types include, but are not limited to, clinical outcomes, patient-centered research, behavioral or qualitative research, and health services research.

 1. Practice changes and impact on outcomes